Plant Profile: Iris

 themed size yellow iris at craftygardener.ca

-The mid size yellow iris bloom next, towards the end of May and beginning of June.
+The mid size yellow iris bloom next, towards the mid to the end of May.
 The original clump has been divided many times.
 These are a special plant in the garden as they were given to me many years ago when I was a Brownie leader and each year they bloom I remember all the fun times we had at meetings, on outings and at camp.

 tall yellow iris at craftygardener.ca